T. Rajendar: Film career

 Rajendar started off in the Tamil film industry making successful films which included him as an actor, playback singer, dancer and scriptwriter.
 He gained popularity through his one-of-a-kind style of acting.
 He normally serves as, but not limited to director, actor, songwriter, art director, production manager and playback singer.
 During the 1980s, all his movies were blockbusters, running for years and the songs were also well appreciated.
 He is known for introducing new faces in his movies, and many of the actresses who debuted in his movies have been successful in South Cinema, including Amala, Nalini, Jyothi, Jeevitha and Mumtaj.

 After some years, Rajendar's films started to decline in popularity because his films became too predictable, tending to follow the same storyline and oratory style of repetitious dialogues with little if any meaning.
 For example, his films always contain a sentimental scene involving the hero's younger sister in distress, coupled with the same rhyming rhetoric and gestures.

 Rajendar recently started his own web TV channel called 'Kural TV' (Voice TV).
 Originally he wanted to start a 24-hour TV channel but could not, due to problems arising while securing a license.
 The channel, apart from broadcasting his movies and speeches, tends to echo sentiments towards the plight of Tamils (especially women) in Sri Lanka.
 He previously owned a magazine called Usha.

 Rajendar also distributes films under his home banner "Simbu cine arts".
 His latest film distribution, as of mid-2011 is his son Silambarasan's film Vaanam, which will be distributed in the Chennai and Madurai region.

 Political career

 Rajendar founded the Thayaga Marumalarchi Kazhagam party in 1991 after he had been expelled from the Dravida Munnetra Kazhagam (DMK) party.
 In 1996, after Vaiko's departure from the DMK and the formation of Marumalarchi Dravida Munnetra Kazhagam, Rajendar's TMK merged with the DMK.
 Rajendar left the DMK again in 2004, to form the All India Latchiya Dravida Munnetra Kazhagam.
 Before expulsion, he was the propaganda secretary of DMK and was elected from Park Town constituency in the 1996 Assembly polls.
-He further supported the AIADMK in the 2006 Assembly elections.
+He further supported the DMK in the 2006 Assembly elections in 223 constituencies but his party had contested on its own in 11 constituencies including himself contested on Mayiladuthurai in Rail Engine Symbol.
 After those 2006 elections, the DMK came back to power and he was made vice-chairman of the Small Savings Scheme.
 He subsequently quit the post.
+In 2009 Parliament election, he contested on Kallakurichi.